Courses in Philosophy

 PHIL 340 - Ethics (3)

-A critical examination of attempts by philosophers to understand the moral dimension of human life, which involves topics such as good and evil, rights and duties, reason and emotion, and the objectivity of values.
+A critical examination of attempts by philosophers to understand the moral dimension of human life, including such topics as good and evil, rights and duties, reason and emotion, relativism, and the objectivity of values.

 PHIL 350 - Philosophy of Mind (3)